Skip to main content

 • Merlin Entertainments

-Merlin Entertainments, whose brands include Madame Tussauds and the London Dungeon, often recruit skilled sculptors to create their life-like models.
+Merlin Entertainments, whose brands include Madame Tussauds and the London Dungeon, often recruit skilled sculptors to create their models.

 Want to work with us?